-Seaweed and microalgae are the only plant sources of EPA and DHA – but at a very low concentration due to their extremely low total fat content (except for DHA-rich microalgae -see below table for supplement form).
+Seaweed and microalgae are the only plant sources of EPA and DHA – but at a very low concentration due to their extremely low total fat content (except in supplement form).
 Blue-green algae (spirulina) are low in EPA and DHA and rich in omega-6’s.
-A 100 gram serve of macroalgea, aka seaweed, provides about 100mg of EPA, but little DHA.
+A 100 gram serve of macroalgea, or seaweed, provides about 100mg of EPA, but little DHA.
 This is more beneficial in countries where there is a large consumption of seaweed on a daily basis.

 - 1 tbsp Flaxseed Oil – 7 grams ALA